Bikes can be a big investment that, once made, are worth protecting. Cycle insurance is one way to make sure you’re covered for every eventuality.

 Accidental damage coverage is also arguably more valuable for mountain bikers than road cyclists.
 Choose a policy that offers the right level of accidental damage cover for you.
 Coverage of accessories is also valuable here.

-Our insurance comparison tool offers detailed comparison of all of these points and should be your first port of call when looking for the best insurance for mountain bikes.
+Our insurance comparison tool offers a detailed comparison of all of these points and should be your first port of call when looking for the best insurance for mountain bikes.

 Best cycling insurance by cover type